Skip to main content

 -m, --manifestsCheck and fix manifest inconsistencies

--b, --blobsCheck for orphaned or corrupted blobs
+-b, --blobsCheck for orphaned or corrupted blobs; prune stale blob-index entries for deleted namespaces

 -r, --retentionEnforce retention policies (delete expired manifests)